-2 Remove the forearm from the magazine tube by pressing and holding the release button while lifting the Speed Lock lever (Figure 6).
-Slide the forearm forward and off the magazine tube.
+2 Remove the forearm from the magazine tube by unscrewing the magazine cap and sliding the forearm forward, off the magazine tube.

 DO NOT SQUEEZE HARD ON THE OPEN REAR END OF A WOOD FOREARM.
-TOO MIICH PRESSURE COULD CAUSE THE WOOD TO SPLIT.
+TOO MUCH PRESSURE COULD CAUSE THE WOOD TO SPLIT.

-- 3 The gas system components (piston sleeve and gas piston) remain in place and do not need to be removed except for cleaning.
-If gas - system components have been removed, reinstall them as explained below.
-Otherwise, proceed to step 5. - 4 Slide the gas system components (piston sleeve and gas piston), push rod end first, onto the magazine tube.
-Align the push rod with the slot in the left side of the receiver.
-(Figure 7).
-Make sure the gas system spring is properly positioned.
+3 The gas system components (piston sleeve and gas piston) remain in place and do not need to be removed except for cleaning.
+If gas system components have been removed, reinstall them as explained below.
+Otherwise, proceed to step 5.